AmeenUrRehman/Face_Recognition_Attendance_System/README.md

 # Face Recognition with Attendance System

-This Project recognize the face from the Webcam and mark the Attendance of that person in the Attendance csv file.
+This Project recognizes the face from the Webcam and marks the Attendance of that person in the Attendance csv file.

 ## Introduction